 - Played straight when Bullock asks all the Mooks for information at Gotham's Police Headquarters: From a row full of ugly angry men, only Sid is showing fear.
-Who do you think Bullock picks up for the interrogation?
+Who do you think Bullock picks for the interrogation?

-- Scheherezade Gambit: After Sid ends the Whole Episode Flashback explaining How We Got Here, Thorne replies him that Sid is just using Obfuscating Stupidity and invokes this trope as the excuse Sid needed to muscle in on Thorn's drug racket.
+- Scheherezade Gambit: After Sid ends the Whole Episode Flashback explaining How We Got Here, Thorne replies that Sid is just using Obfuscating Stupidity and invokes this trope as the excuse Sid needed to muscle in on Thorne's drug racket.

-- Sliding Scale of Comedy and Horror: This episode is a lot of fun, while you're not Sid.
+- Sliding Scale of Comedy and Horror: This episode is a lot of fun, if you're not Sid.
 The Ominous Pipe Organ should tip you that this is a Mook Horror Show, and we see a guy in an acid Death Trap from the victim's perspective!

-- Something Completely Different: A nobody mob underling, "Sid the Squid", acts as the lookout on a job in which Batman is apparently killed.
-From Sid's perspective, Bats fell into a gas explosion, but everyone else thought Sid pushed him.
+- Something Completely Different: A nobody mob underling, "Sid the Squid," acts as the lookout on a job in which Batman is apparently killed.
+From Sid's perspective, Bats fell into a gas explosion, but everyone else thinks Sid pushed him.
 He has to deal with a jealous Joker, an angry Harvey Bullock, and a few rival mob bosses who can't believe his story.
 The producers admitted that this episode was an experiment to see if they could make a good episode with Batman appearing as little as possible (indeed, Batman only appears for about three minutes total in this episode).
 Arguably, they succeeded.

 - Unintentionally Notorious Crime: Sid the Squid takes part in a small-time drug run but (apparently) accidentally kills the Caped Crusader himself.